 One of the standard measurements collected by ringers is mass.
 We assembled all the masses collected by members of the Western Cape Wader Study Group from Red Knots Calidris canutus while they were being ringed, and plotted them:

 The Red Knots that visit South Africa breed on the Siberian tundra, about 13,000 km from Langebaan Lagoon, in the West Coast National Park, where most of these birds were caught.
 They are long distance migrants.
-The line is this plot is a statistical “smoother”, designed to lead the eye through the “message” that the plot conveys.
+The line in this plot is a statistical “smoother”, designed to lead the eye through the “message” that the plot conveys.
 From the time they arrive until around the end of February, the average mass hovers around 130 g.
 Then, quite suddenly, they start increasing in mass.
-This is mostly fat, fuel for the arduous journey that lies ahead of them.
+This is mostly fat, fuel for the arduous journey to the Siberian tundra that lies ahead of them.

 Feathers are light and strong, but they are steadily degraded by exposure to sunlight and by flight.
 For most bird species they are replaced on an annual basis, a process called moult.
 Part of the training to become a bird ringer is to learn how to record moult, and how to score the progress of moult of the primaries, the feathers on the outsides of the wings, the ones that are most important for flight.
 Most species have either 9 or 10 conspicuous primaries.
 Those that are old are scored a 0, and those that are new are scored 5.
 Scores of 1 to 4 are given to growing primaries, so the moult score of a bird near the start of moult might look like 55410 00000; the first two primaries are new, the next two are growing, and the rest are old.
 For a species like the Red Knot, the outer primaries are much larger than the inner primaries, so we did the arithmetic to convert the moult score into “percent feather mass grown”, and we came up with a plot that looks like this: